progressr: Parallel and Distributed Processing

 back to the main machine and reported together with the results of the

-the processing of, say, 100 elements in X
+chunks up the processing of, say, 100 elements in X into

-futures, we will see progress from each of the 100 elements as they are
+eight futures, we will see progress from each of the 100 elements as

-done when using a future backend supporting “near-live” updates, whereas
+they are done when using a future backend supporting “near-live”

-we will only see those updated to be flushed eight times when using any
+updates, whereas we will only see those updates flushed eight times when

 (*) Other future backends may gain support for “near-live” progress updating later.
 Adding support for those is independent of the progressr package.
 Feature requests for adding that support should go to those future-backend packages.